Skip to Content

 Investors value real estate for its attractive characteristics, including capital preservation, income generation, and inflation hedging.
 Real estate assets also tend to have a low or negative correlation with other traditional asset classes (e.g., stocks and bonds), making commercial real estate investing a shrewd choice in times of economic uncertainty.

-Making the best decisions about your real estate portfolio can be difficult for investors who are unfamiliar with the nuances of commercial real estate investing.
-As you think about building a commercial real estate investment portfolio, it is important to carefully consider which property types you invest in, the geographies you focus on, your risk/return tolerance, and the degree of control you want over your investments.
+Making clear-sighted decisions about your real estate portfolio can be difficult for investors who are unfamiliar with the nuances of commercial real estate.
+As you think about building a commercial real estate investment portfolio, carefully consider which property types you invest in, the geographies you focus on, your risk/return tolerance, and the degree of control you want over your investments.

-While we always recommend that investors engage professionals to aid in developing a real estate investment strategy, a reasonable start to building a diversified portfolio — with the best risk-adjusted return profile that aligns with your investment goals and tolerances — is to follow these four guidelines:
+While we always recommend that investors engage professionals to aid in developing a real estate investment strategy, a reasonable start to building a diversified portfolio — with a risk-adjusted return profile that aligns with your investment goals and tolerances — is to follow these four guidelines:

 1. Choose real estate property types carefully, paying close attention to economic trends.